AbiramiRathina/alzhimersDetectionUsingMatlabAndWeka/README.md

-# Alzhimers Detection Using Matlab And Weka
+# Alzheimer's Detection Using Matlab And Weka
 ## 🧠 Alzheimer's Disease Detection Using Machine Learning

 This project aims to detect Alzheimer's Disease at early stages by applying machine learning techniques to both image-based and text-based datasets.
 It utilizes classification, clustering, and image processing methods to differentiate between normal and affected subjects.